KennethPryor/Project2/README.md

 ### Future Updates as of 12/10

-One of our developers left in the middle of this Project and didn't start on his task to create the votign system as we planned to be released on 12/11.
-We could nto meet the deadline with this feature so it will be added in a future update.
+One of our developers left in the middle of this Project and didn't start on his task to create the voting system as we planned to be released on 12/11.
+We could not meet the deadline with this feature so it will be added in a future update.